Heights on curves and limits of Hodge structures: Biextensions, period matrices and heights

 \subsection{Biextensions and their heights}

 We follow Hain's article~\cite{Hain1990} closely.
 For any integral mixed Hodge structure $V$ we will write $V_\Z \subset V_\R \subset V_\C$ for the underlying $\Z$-lattice and rational, real, and complex vector spaces.
-The Hodge filtration on $V$ is denoted by $F^\bullet V \subset V_\C$ and the weight filtration by $W_\bullet V \subset V_\Z$.
-Typically the weight filtration is defined over $\Q$ but for biextensions we can work with the stronger $\Z$-filtration.
+The Hodge filtration on $V$ is denoted by $F^\bullet V \subset V_\C$ and the (integral) weight filtration by $W_\bullet V \subset V_\Z$.
+In general, the weight filtration must be defined on $V_\Q$ in order to construct an abelian category.
+However, to simplify notation for our particular case we will work with weight filtrations defined on $V_\Z$.

 \begin{definition} A \emph{biextension} of $H$ is an integral mixed Hodge structure $B$ together with an identification of the weight graded pieces with $\Z(1) \oplus H \oplus \Z$, i.e.,

 \end{definition}